 Overall, Swiss law offers a variety of options to shareholders that they can use in case they wish to influence a company.
 This prediction is confirmed by the experience of the recent years, which showed an increase in shareholder activism in Switzerland.
-Nevertheless, although Swiss corporate law does favour the incumbent board of directors and management, the corporate law reform and ESG-related obligations give shareholders more rights and tools to raise their voice.
+Nevertheless, although Swiss corporate law does favour the incumbent board of directors and management, the OaEC, the corporate law reform and ESG-related obligations give shareholders more rights and tools to raise their voice.
 It is therefore likely that these reforms will further support the trend of recent years and lead to more shareholder activism in Switzerland.
+In parallel, we expect that institutional investors and activists will place an increased focus on ESG and, therefore, these topics are likely to be increasing the basis for shareholder activism.